-And now Piaget unveiled their latest adventure in skeleton watch making: A fully skeletonised version of its celebrated Piaget Polo, the groundbreaking luxury sports watch created by Piaget in 1979.
+And now Piaget unveiled their latest adventure in skeleton watchmaking: A fully skeletonized version of its celebrated Piaget Polo, the groundbreaking luxury sports watch created by Piaget in 1979.

-In order to successfully develop the Piaget Polo Skeleton, Piaget’s designers and engineers had to consider the key aspects of the Piaget Polo that have made it instantly recognisable notably its curved case surmounted by a round bezel, its cushion shaped dial opening and its slim profile.
+To successfully develop the Piaget Polo Skeleton, Piaget’s designers and engineers had to consider the key aspects of the Piaget Polo that have made it instantly recognizable, notably its curved case surmounted by a round bezel, its cushion-shaped dial opening and its slim profile.

-This new model comes with a 42mm steel-cased sports watch measuring just 6.5mm thick and powered by Piaget’s 1200S1 selfwinding manufacture movement entirely developed and produced in-house which is a wafer like 2.4mm thin.
+This new model comes with a 42mm steel-cased sports watch measuring just 6.5mm thick and powered by Piaget’s 1200S1 self-winding manufacture movement entirely developed and produced in-house, a wafer-like 2.4mm thin.

 This enables it to be swapped effortlessly for the additional interchangeable leather strap supplied with each watch, adding to its versatility and lending an extra dimension to the Piaget Polo Skeleton’s already distinctive character.

 The new Piaget Polo Skeleton is available in two highly individual designs, the first with a movement in Piaget Blue PVD, the second in a slate grey finish.
-In each version, the famous Piaget Polo case has been reduced to a mere 6.5mm thick (almost 3mm slimmer) while the intricately skeletonised movement and even the hands themselves have been pared-down for the ultimate in transparency.
+The famous Piaget Polo case has been reduced to a mere 6.5mm thick (almost 3mm slimmer) in each version.
+In contrast, the intricately skeletonized movement and even the hands themselves have been pared-down for the ultimate transparency.